The Spider – INTJ

 – Michael Corleone, The Godfather

-The master of the algorithm, it’s not unusual to hear a Spider using conditional statements like “if this, then that…” when devising a strategy.
-Spiders pride themselves on always being three steps ahead of everyone else; don’t be surprised if you find out that a Spider has already prepared a plan B and C for the fifth likeliest outcome of a given scenario.
+The master of the algorithm, it’s not unusual to hear a Spider using conditional statements like “if this, then that…” when devising a strategy… Preorder The Power of Personality to learn more!

 The Efficient Problem Solver